Thom space: Construction of the Thom space

+Alternatively, since B is paracompact, E can be given a Euclidean metric and then $T(E)$ can be defined as the quotient of the unit disk bundle of E by the unit $(n-1)$-sphere bundle of E.

 The Thom isomorphism

 The significance of this construction begins with the following result, which belongs to the subject of cohomology of fiber bundles.
 (We have stated the result in terms of $\Z_2$ coefficients to avoid complications arising from orientability; see also Orientation of a vector bundle#Thom space.)